Dear DAN members,

 Nominated Candidate for Treasurer position:

 United Nations: Peacekeeping Diploma.
-In addition to my work in Economic and Social Affairs in the UN I was also assigned to UNIFIL (United Nations Interim Forces in Lebanon) for five years.
-This posting covered South Lebanon, Syria, Egypt and Israel.
+In addition to my work in Economic and Social Affairs in UN Hqts.
+I was assigned to UNIFIL (United Nations Interim Forces in Lebanon) for five years.
+This posting covered South Lebanon, Syria, Israel and Egypt.

-During 2007 I had the opportunity to represent DAN in Brussels and caucused for a seat among the eight DA Delegates that were seated on the floor at the Democratic National Convention in Denver, Colorado.
-I also worked as a volunteer in Denver at the convention and was the only volunteer from Norway who worked for the Presidential Inaugural Committee during the Inauguration in 2008.
+In 2007 I had the opportunity to represent DAN in Brussels (at my own expense) and caucused for a seat on the floor at the Democratic National Convention in Denver, Colorado.
+I also worked in Denver at the convention and was the only volunteer from Norway who worked for the Presidential Inaugural Committee during the Inauguration in 2008.

-I was appointed Acting Chair of DAN by the former Chair, Olee Olsen from October 2008 to January 2009.
+I was appointed Acting Chair of DAN by the former Chair from October 2008 to January 2009.
 Subsequently I was also appointed as Events Chair by both the former and current DAN Chairs.
-In this position I have organized and executed many DAN events which have been well received by the American Community, especially the People’s Buffet which was held for Americans Abroad on 10 December 2009 to celebrate President Obama being awarded the Nobel Peace Prize.
+In this position I have organized and executed many DAN events which have been well received by the American Community, especialy the people’s Buffet which was held for Americans Abroad on 10 Dec. to celebrate President Obama being awarded the Nobel Prize.

-In 2012 I was again a volunteer at the Democratic National Convention in Charlotte, North Carolina for two weeks which was a great experience and a lot of fun.
+During the summer of 2012 I was again a volunteer at the Democratic Convention in Charlotte, North Carolina for two weeks.

-On November 6, 2012 DAN’s participation in the Election Night was outstanding .
+DAN’s participation on Election Night Nov.
+6th was outstanding.
 This event attracted 1000 people.
-It was a very long night but in the end the results were well worth it.
-We all worked together to secure another four years for President Obama.
-Finally in December I was selected by the Presidential Inaugural Committee as a volunteer for the 57th Presidential Inauguration in Washington, DC.
-It truly was an amazing experience and I am so honored and humbled to have been a part of it.
-I should add that I have participated in all of these wonderful opportunities in Brussels, Charlotte, Denver and Washington, DC at my own expense.
-I do this work because I love it.
-It’s fulfilling and I enjoy connecting with people.
+Finally in December 2012 I was selected by the Presidential Inaugural Comm.
+As a volunteer for the 57th Presidential Inauguration in Washington, DC.
+It was truly an amazing experience and I am so honored and humbled to have been a part of it.

 Nominated Candidate for Secretary position: